-Subscriptions are available for three or more concerts.
+2020 Subscriptions are now open.
 The subscription form is on this website.

-Sunday Classics Inc. presents Christopher’s Classics Series XXIV programme – 2019 PLAY ON
+Sunday Classics Inc. presents Christopher’s Classics Series XXV programme – 2020

 Once again Christopher’s Classics offers Christchurch music lovers a top line-up of musicians, performing at The Piano at 7.30pm, The Piano, 156 Armagh St, Christchurch